wickedgoodruby/rfp-2013/kyle-daigle.how-to-become-remote.md

 ### Additional Notes ###

-After working at both a few startups and as a consultant, I've recently taken a role at GitHub on their Business Tools team.
+After working at bothstartups and as a consultant, I've recently taken a role at GitHub on their Business Tools team.
 I've worked remotely and semi-remotely for almost 6 years as a developer.
 I live in Connecticut and am passionate about getting developers who aren't in major metropolitans areas (and can't/don't want to move there) a way to work on awesome products.

 ## Social ##